dmitry-buykin/llm-lab-katas/6-patterns.md

-# ❤️ Advanced LLM Agent Patterns for Ecosystem Integration
+# ❤️ Advanced LLM Agent Patterns and Workflows

 **Introduction:** In previous lessons, we covered fundamental patterns for using LLMs (like prompt design, structured outputs, basic retrieval augmentation, etc.).
 Now it’s time to explore more **advanced patterns** that enable complex agent behaviors and seamless integration into real-world ecosystems.
 These patterns build on earlier concepts but go further – orchestrating multiple agents, incorporating expert feedback (AI or human), managing long-term state, optimizing how we retrieve and cache knowledge, and indexing content with intelligent helpers.
 We focus on patterns not fully covered before, expanding our toolkit for production-grade LLM systems.